Top 40+ SAP CPI Interview Questions and Answers

 • SAP CPI has graphical tools and wizards for planning, testing, and executing XSLT mappings, ensuring that data is transformed and compatible across systems.

-84. Could you please clarify the notion of a “Local Integration Process” in SAP CPI?
+84. Briefly describe “Local Integration Process” in SAP CPI?

 Ans: